Timber framing: Structure

+Taxes

+During the middle ages in France and some other countries the taxes (cens, zins) were calculated by the surface of the buildings at the ground level.

+This is why some of the medieval houses like these tend to have larger upper floors that stand over the street.

 Jetties

-A jetty is an upper floor which sometimes historically used a structural horizontal beam, supported on cantilevers, called a bressummer or 'jetty bressummer' to bear the weight of the new wall, projecting outward from the preceding floor or storey.
+A jetty is an upper floor which sometimes historically used a structural horizontal beam, supported on cantilevers, called a bressummer or 'jetty bressummer'; to bear the weight of the new wall, projecting outward from the preceding floor or storey.

-In the city of York in the United Kingdom, the famous street known as The Shambles exemplifies this, where jettied houses seem to almost touch above the street.
+In the city of York in the North of England the famous street known as The Shambles exemplifies this, where jettied houses seem to almost touch above the street.

 Timbers

 Historically, the timbers would have been hewn square using a felling axe and then surface-finished with a broadaxe.
 If required, smaller timbers were ripsawn from the hewn baulks using pitsaws or frame saws.
 Today, timbers are more commonly bandsawn, and the timbers may sometimes be machine-planed on all four sides.